 Ease of Attaching Car Seat

 We tested our SnugRider with the Graco SnugRide Classic Connect 30 and the Graco SnugRide Click Connect 35.
-Both seats should just click into place when you put the carrier onto the frame and apply a little pressure.
-We had similar problems with both of them appearing to be properly latched in place, but not actually being fully connected when we tugged on the handle.
-The back portion fo the carriers install easily and could leave parents thinking it is secure, but in our tests for both models, we had to apply more pressure to the foot portion of the carrier to get the bottom latched in place.
-Even when we heard the audible click, it wasn't always truly attached so we recommend parents give the carrier handle a good tug to determine how well they have done their installation job.
+Both seats should click into place when put onto the frame with a little pressure.
+We had similar problems with both appearing to be appropriately latched, but not actually being connected when we tugged on the handle.
+The back portion of the carrier installs easily leaving parents to think it is secure, but in our tests, we had to apply more pressure to the foot portion of the carrier to get the bottom to latch.
+Even when we heard the audible click, it wasn't always attached, so we recommend parents give the carrier handle a tug to determine if the installation is complete.

-Because this frame product is made with only one goal in mind, carrying a car seat, it seems unfortunate that the carriers are so difficult to fully attach.
-We had some similar problems with other strollers, but the cause was usually a conflicting canopy or seat fabric mucking up the connection of the carrier and the attachment point.
-Given that this isn't an issue here, it just ends up feeling like the two products weren't designed with the other in mind at all.
-Removing the seats is marginally easier than attaching, and overall the Click Connect 35 was slightly easier to install and use with the Elite, making it the best combination for this stroller.
+Because this product is made for a car seat, it is unfortunate that the carriers are so difficult to attach.
+We had some similar problems with other strollers, but the cause was usually a conflicting canopy or seat fabric mucking up the connection.
+Given that these aren't issues here, it ends up feeling like the two products aren't designed with each other in mind.

 Weight and Folded Size